sanity-io/sanity/packages/@sanity/visual-diff/spec.md

 }
 ```

-Custom defined Differs override any default Differs for the same type and operation.
-Defining a Differ for type `a` won't affect the presence of a Summarizer for type `b` defined elsewhere.
+Custom defined Differs override any default Differs for the same type _and_ operation.
+Defining a Differ for type `a.operationX` won't affect the presence of a Summarizer `a.operationY` defined elsewhere.

-## Change summary example
+## The Change Summary

 Say a `person` document has changed a value `face.nose` from `Red` to `Long`.
-The full summary might look something like:
+The current POC summary machine (`bateson.js`) produces something like this:

 ```
 [